 |Major trading partners:||Sweden (19%), Finland 16%, Latvia 10%|

-Starting new business – Registration of a company in Estonia can be completed with only one shareholder and one director who both can be foreigners and reside elsewhere than Estonia.
+Starting new business – Registration of a company in Estonia can be completed with only one shareholder and one director who both can be foreigners and reside elsewhere than Estonia, if company has official Estonian contact person.
 The minimum paid-up capital is €2,500 and with Novasigma the incorporation procedures can be completed remotely.

 Tax system – Profits realized by an Estonian company are not subject to any income tax in Estonia provided the income is re-invested int the same company or kept in the company’s corporate bank account.
 This tax system allows entrepreneurs and investors to re-invest all their income into the development of their businesses without any deduction by the government.
 Corporate income tax in Estonia can be deferred without any time limitations until such a time company wishes to distribute it’s profits abroad